Andrey Popov - stock.adobe.com

 River Island CIO Doug Gardner has shared details of how the high street fashion retailer is using cloud and mobile to improve the in-store experience it offers the nation’s digitally savvy shoppers.

-The family-owned fashion brand operates around 300 stores, and – like many other bricks and mortar retailers – has spent the best part of the past decade trying to build an online presence that compliments, rather than competes with, the shopping experience customers enjoy in-store.
+The family-owned fashion brand operates around 300 stores, and – like many other bricks and mortar retailers – has spent the best part of the past decade trying to build an online presence that complements, rather than competes with, the shopping experience customers enjoy in-store.

 Speaking to Computer Weekly at the Amazon Web Services (AWS) Transformation Day in London at the end of October 2017, Gardner described the process above as being one of the biggest challenges facing heritage high street brands today.

-In the case of River Island and its high street contemporaries, pressure to get this right has markedly ramped up over the past five or so years, as the number of online-only fashion outlets (such as ASOS and Missguided) has grown.
+In the case of River Island and its high street contemporaries, pressure to get this right has markedly ramped up over the past five or so years, as the number of online-only fashion outlets (such as Asos and Missguided) has grown.

 “Then these pure-play [online-only] retailers were emerging, born of a new era, and it was apparent the general shift in retail was moving towards becoming very tech-focused.”